-Don’t let (the emotional turmoil of) Menopause Get the Best of You!
+Don’t Let Menopause Get The Best Of You!

 Now that you are in menopause, do you find that you’ve had a personality change?
 Are you easily irritated, feeling uptight and having mood swings?
 You may have seen your doctor for relief from anxiety or depression, but you don’t want to be on one more medication.

 In the past, many women sought relief from these menopause symptoms and started hormone replacement therapy (HRT) or estrogen replacement therapy (ERT).
-Sometimes hormone replacement therapy provided short term relief, but often it created long term health issues.
+Sometimes hormone replacement therapy provided short term relief, but for some women it created long term health issues.
 In 2002, the Women’s Health Initiative research discovered that estrogen therapy increased the risk of breast cancer, stroke, blood clots, and heart attacks.
+While there have been more reviews and research on this study since then, the general consensus seems to show that it’s a very individual issue, depending on age, how estrogen dominant a person already is, and how much risk of cancer they have in their genetics.

-Many women come to Nutritional Weight & Wellness desperate for relief from the emotional turmoil that can occur during the menopause years.
+Many women come to Nutritional Weight & Wellness desperate for relief from the emotional turmoil and the physical symptoms that can occur during the menopause years.
 Our nutritionists help women turn these challenging years into more positive, stress-free years by changing their diets to real foods, and we can help you, too.
+In this article, we’ll cover some tips you can incorporate today to help relieve bothersome symptoms.

-Coffee drinks (mochas, lattes, etc.) and alcohol increase your blood sugar and both are dehydrating.
+Coffee drinks (mochas, lattes, etc.) and alcohol increase your blood sugar and are dehydrating.
 For a woman going through menopause, this can be a big problem.
 Dehydration also causes fatigue, headaches, constipation, and can increase wrinkles, too.
+Not to mention, coffee and alcohol often cause more hot flashes.

-To balance your blood sugar, balance each meal and snack by including a quality protein, healthy fats, and vegetable carbohydrates such as:
+To balance your blood sugar, balance each meal and snack by including a quality protein, healthy fats, and nutrient-dense carbohydrates such as:

-- Carbohydrates: Choose primarily vegetables; small amounts of fruit
+- Carbohydrates: choose primarily vegetables and small amounts of fruit or whole grains

 - Plan for 8-9 hours of sleep (set a bedtime for yourself)